 Dr. Watkins is now at Le Bonheur as a pediatric emergency medicine physician focused on injury prevention and trauma.
 He also teaches and mentors fellows, residents and students.

-“I decided to pursue the MSc in Clinical Investigations to continue working to improve patient care.
+“I decided to pursue the MS in Clinical Investigations to continue working to improve patient care.
 I hope to learn the necessary skills to design and conduct clinical research, as well as teach others how to do the same.”

 Pediatrics Residency, Pediatric Emergency Medicine Fellowship - University of Tennessee and Le Bonheur Children's Hospital, Memphis Tennessee